Boost

 The app has made it easy for peer educators to share correct information with their clients.

-With access to mobile phones and the internet growing in sub-Saharan Africa, Boost provides a digital alternative specifically developed and tailored to the needs of community health workers and the sub-Saharan African context.
+Boost provides a digital alternative specifically developed and tailored to the needs of community health workers and the sub-Saharan African context.

 Boost is a quick and convenient way for community health workers to stay up to date and have the information they need to hand throughout the day.